The Ultimate Guide to Exploring Berlin: Top Things to Do

 DDR Museum

-If you’re curious about what life was like in East Germany, the DDR Museum offers an interactive dive into everyday life behind the Iron Curtain.
+If youโre curious about what life was like in East Germany, the DDR Museum offers an interactive dive into everyday life behind the Iron Curtain.
 You can even sit in a Trabant car, browse reconstructed East German apartments, and touch many of the exhibits.

 Tickets sell out fast.
 Grab a DDR Museum entry ticket online before you go.
+Donโt forget a portable power bank such as the Anker PowerCore 10000 to keep your phone charged for all-day adventures.

 Berlin Philharmonic

 For music lovers, the Berlin Philharmonic is one of the best orchestras in the world.
-Even if you don’t manage to snag tickets to a performance, the building itself designed in a striking tent-like style is worth seeing.
+Even if you donโt manage to snag tickets to a performance, the building itself designed in a striking tent-like style is worth seeing.

 6. Modern Attractions & Architecture

-Berlin isn’t just about history.
-It’s also a playground of modern design.
+Berlin isnโt just about history.
+Itโs also a playground of modern design.

 Berlin TV Tower (Fernsehturm)